turunenv/ohtu-s23-miniprojekti/README.md

 list:     List all stored references
 delete:   Delete a reference using its reference key
 cancel:   Return to the starting menu
+file:     Enter a file name to create a .bib file of all references
 ```

 #### Listing references